angalq/microkiosk/README.md

 # The Basic (Micro) Kiosk on Linux

-This is a configuration script to prepare a linux (Ubuntu Server 16.04) to be a kiosk using a generic browser.
+This is a configuration script to prepare a linux (Debian) to be a kiosk using a Electron JS based browser.